 Richard has been selected by his peers for inclusion in The Best Lawyers in Australia in the fields of Government Practice (2020, 2021), and Planning and Environmental Law (2019, 2020, 2021).

 From April to August 2020, Richard was Senior Counsel Assisting the Special Commission of Inquiry into the Ruby Princess.

-From January to February 2019, Richard was Senior Counsel Assisting the Murray Darling Basin Royal Commission.
+From January 2018 to February 2019, Richard was Senior Counsel Assisting the Murray Darling Basin Royal Commission.
 In June 2018 he was appointed by the NSW Minister for Local Government as Commissioner to the Blue Mountains Public Inquiry.
-In 2016 he was commissioner for the Auburn City Council Public Inquiry.
+In 2016 he was Commissioner for the Auburn City Council Public Inquiry.

 In July 2016 Richard was appointed as the Principal Member of the Racing Appeal Panel by Racing NSW, and was reappointed for a further two year term in July 2018.

-Outside of the law, Richard is the author of five novels: Hell Has Harbour Views (2001, Pan Macmillan).
+Outside of the law, Richard is the author of five novels and one work of non-fiction: Hell Has Harbour Views (2001, Pan Macmillan).
 Hell was adapted as a telemovie on ABC TV in 2005.
-Hell was followed by The Ambulance Chaser (2004, Pan Macmillan); Me and Rory Macbeath (2013, Hachette); Cyanide Games (2016, Simon & Schuster and Audible) and The Burden of Lies (2017, Simon & Schuster and Audible).
+Hell was followed by The Ambulance Chaser (2004, Pan Macmillan); Me and Rory Macbeath (2013, Hachette); Cyanide Games (2016, Simon & Schuster and Audible), The Burden of Lies (2017, Simon & Schuster and Audible) and Allen and Unwin published "Dead in the water" in February 2021.
 His author website is richardbeasley.com.au